 The combination of the internet, smartphones, and a tech-based infrastructure has led to the modern-day digital avatar of insurance.
 As Corporate Healthcare or Group Medical Cover (GMC) is a part of this rapidly changing landscape, it has also been significantly disrupted by technological innovation and advancements.
-It’s time to ride the way of change or perish under it; and this ebook will highlight why.
+It’s time to ride the way of change or perish under it; and this article will highlight why.

 The ensuing sections will highlight the following:

 Prominent ways in which tech is causing disruption in the industry

 Just as the mobile phone replaced the landline, group medical cover also needed an upgrade.
 Resorting to traditional non-tech GMCs in the current era may bring the following challenges to the forefront for organisations that are keen on providing the best health benefits to their employees.

 Each person has a unique health profile.
 Therefore, their health challenges are also unique.
 As a result, covering a group of individuals under a standard health insurance policy is unlikely to prove productive.

 Mostly, traditional GMCs do not allow employers and employees to customise the health cover.

 This leads to inadequate coverage, which needs to be addressed by the employees by buying an individual health insurance cover.